satyamkjha/zania-test/README.md

-# React Application with Docker Compose
+# Instructions to run this project

 This repository contains a React application that can be run using Docker Compose.
 The application is accessible via an IP address URL provided by Docker.